Thursday, April 3, 2025

 Some websites and apps claim to offer automated trading with guaranteed profits.
 Initially, they show fake profits in investor accounts to build trust.
 However, when investors try to withdraw their money, they face excessive fees, account freezes, or complete shutdowns of the platform.

-• No real customer support or office location
+• No customer support or physical office location

 • Hidden fees or unexplained account freezes

-🚨 Example: Fake AI-based forex trading bots that vanish overnight after collecting deposits.
+Example: Many fake AI-based forex trading bots disappear overnight after collecting deposits.

 3. Signal Scams & Fake Gurus